Hegel ,Judaism &Islam

 Paul,I mean imitations like Trojan horse.it may even feel sweet like honey

-to their tongue and music to their ears. but to others whether
+to their tongue and music to their ears. but to

 atheists,agnostics,or even a mature theist or rational religious mind it